 (a) Scope.
-This test method is intended to measure the cigarette ignition resistance of actual combinations of materials used in the construction of a finished furniture item.
+This test method is intended to measure the cigarette ignition resistance of actual combinations of materials used in the construction of the finished furniture item.
 This test applies to the cover fabric, interliner/fire barrier (if present), and any filling materials in the end product to be qualified as Type IV furniture.

 (b) Summary of Test Method.
 Three test specimens are required for each end product combination.
 Vertical and horizontal panels of cover fabric, interliner/fire barrier (if present), and any filling materials intended to be used in the finished product are placed in the specimen holders and a lighted cigarette is placed in the crevice formed by the intersection of the vertical and horizontal panels in each test assembly.
 Each cigarette is covered with a piece of sheeting fabric.
 The cigarettes are allowed to burn their full length.
-Test measurements and observations are recorded after the 30minute test duration.
-The resilient or loose filling material(s) must not exceed the mass loss limit or the mockup assembly must not transition to open flaming.
+Test measurements and observations are recorded during the 30minute test duration.
+The sample must not exceed the mass loss limit or transition to open flaming.